dokku/dokku/docs/getting-started/install/dreamhost.md

 ```

 Shortly after running the create command you will get a confirmation that the
 instance has been created, and after about a minute it should be ready to login.
 Check the IP of the instance through the web UI or by running:

 ```sh
 nova list
 ```

 SSH with the `ubuntu` username and the public key previously added.
-Keep in mind that if you logged in quick enough dokku might still be installing
-in the background, and not be ready.
+Keep in mind that if you logged in quick enough Dokku might still be installing in the background, and not be ready.
 The installation takes a few minutes.